Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

     select value >= 1 ? value : 1;
 ```

 In this syntax, the range variable in the `from` clause refers to the underlying value within the optional container.
-The expression is only evaluated in case the value actually exists -- if a _none_ result is returned on any stage of the pipeline, the execution short-circuits without proceeding further.
+The corresponding expression is only evaluated in case the value actually exists -- if a _none_ result is returned at any stage of the pipeline, the execution short-circuits without proceeding further.
 Conceptually, this works very similarly to collections, seeing as `Option<T>` is really just a special case of `IEnumerable<T>` that can only have one or zero elements.

 On the surface using LINQ resulted in more succinct and readable code, but most importantly it provided us with a convenient comprehension model that allows us to express operations on optional values by treating them as if they are already materialized.
 This lets us more easily create execution chains while implicitly pushing the concern of unwrapping the container towards upstream callers.

-## Extrapolating further
+## Extrapolating and combining

 Of course, we can take things even further.
 Given that we've already implemented LINQ expressions for both `Task<T>` and `Option<T>`, the next logical step would be to do the same for the compound `Task<Option<T>>`.